Crotalus cerastes: Description

 Usually, 21 rows of keeled dorsal scales occur midbody.
 Males have 141 or fewer ventral scales; females have 144 or fewer.
 It is sometimes referred to as the horned rattlesnake because of the raised supraocular scales above its eyes.
 This adaptation may help shade the eyes or prevent sand drifting over them as the snake lies almost buried in it.
+As only pressure on top of the horns will cause them to fold down, it is concluded that they strike against the roof of rodent burrows to protect their eyes.

 The color pattern consists of a ground color that may be cream, buff, yellowish-brown, pink, or ash gray, overlaid with 28–47 dorsal blotches subrhombic or subelliptical in shape.
 In the nominate subspecies, the belly is white and the proximal lobe of the rattle is brown in adults.
 Klauber and Neill describe the ability of this species to display different coloration depending on the temperature—a process known as metachrosis.

 Common names

 Common names include sidewinder, horned rattlesnake, sidewinder rattlesnake, Mojave Desert sidewinder (for C. c. cerastes), and sidewinder rattler.